 In terms of Permanent Disability and Kids Injury Cover, the premiums you pay will typically not be tax deductible, while the benefits you receive will not be assessed when you file your income tax return.

-- Claim as soon as possible: Because making a claim under your income protection policy can be a very stressful time, Insurance Line aims to keep the claims process as simple and straightforward as possible.
-If you need to make a claim under your policy, you need to contact Insurance Line as soon as possible after you discover you will be unable to return to work for longer than your Income Protection Plus waiting period.
+Claim as soon as possible: Because making a claim under your income protection policy can be during a very stressful time, Insuranceline aims to keep the claims process as simple and straightforward as possible.
+If you need to make a claim under your policy, you need to contact Insuranceline as soon as possible after you discover you will be unable to return to work for longer than your Income Protection Plus waiting period.

-Once Insurance Line has received acceptable proof, your claim will be paid.
+Once Insuranceline has received acceptable proof, your claim will be paid.
 However, in order to continue receiving a benefit you will need to be under the care of a medical practitioner and following their advice.
 (Involuntary Unemployment claims are not subject to this condition).